 Pastoral Review

-A regular review of the local church senior pastor is a valued part of denominational polity.
-Reviews are important to the growth of the pastor in their role while also affording the church leadership opportunity to address any concerns related to performance.
-Accordingly, the senior pastor will be subject to regular schedule reviews in consultation with their team leader.
+A regular review of the local church senior pastor is a valued part of denominational life.
+Reviews are helpful and important for the growth of the pastor in their role while also affording the church leadership opportunity to address any concerns related to performance.

-Pleas note that reviews for other church staff are the responsibility of the senior pastor working in conjunction with the local congregational leaders.
-This document only refers to the senior pastor of each local congregation.
+Please note that reviews for other church staff are the responsibility of the senior pastor working in conjunction with the local congregational leadership.
+This document only refers to the senior pastor of a local congregation.

-The first designated denominational review of a senior pastor will occur on the third anniversary of the commencing of employment and after that every four years.
-However, the local governing board and denominational leadership reserve the right to initiate a review at any time of their choosing or to alter the frequency of these reviews.
+Typically, the first review of a senior pastor will occur on the third anniversary of employment with subsequent reviews every five years.
+The local governing board and denominational leadership reserve the right to initiate a review at any time or to alter the frequency of these reviews.

 REVIEW OBJECTIVES